Welcome to the PRO Barcelona Accepted Student Information page! Navigate the tabs below for everything you need to know before your epic adventure!

 Why should I apply?

-We have four types of program leaders on PRO, so there are multiple ways to plug in on the ground.
+We have two types of program leaders on PRO, so there are multiple ways to plug in on the ground.

 Ready to dive into this leadership role?
 Apply in your portal before the deadline!